smart-duck/veradco/README.md

 ### Nominal installation

 The nominal installation install Veradco container together with its init container.
-It is then able to build plugins (and even veradcod) on the fly.
+Veradco is then able to build plugins (and even veradcod) on the fly.

 To install Veradco, use the Kustomize configuration provided or create your own.